 • Strategic framework - vision for AI that connects to your union's mission and member value

-• Workshop report - detailed documentation of discussions, insights and agreed actions
+• Programme report - detailed documentation of discussions, insights and agreed actions

 Reply